telosnetwork/docs/evm/comparing-telos-to-other-evm-chains.md

 TLOS holders can participate in governance.
 Besides choosing the block producers, TLOS holders can draft and vote on proposals.
 The most common proposals include using Telos treasury to fund initiatives around the Telos ecosystem.

 The underlying Telos blockchain rules are defined in [the system contracts](https://github.com/telosnetwork/telos.contracts), a smart contract suite defining the core of Telos network.
 Any change to the system contracts must go through code review, block producer acceptance and governance acceptance \(vetoable\).
-Telos Cover Developers working on the system contract are chain-funded and fireable.
+Telos Core Developers working on the system contract are chain-funded and can be paid or dismissed based on community voting.
+Additionally, Telos token holders are less concentrated than many similar chains.

 ![](../.gitbook/assets/image%20%284%29.png)